Steam Spy Announces It's Shutting Down, Blames Valve's New Privacy Settings - Slashdot

 You're absolutely right, and that's why "the right to be forgotten" became law.

 I remember quite a bit of pushback from people concerned with privacy and DRM proliferation in the early 2000's, who rejected Steam and all the other platforms after it for a long time.
 But in the end most of them caved in due to Steam's popularity.
 I'm one of them.
-And still I try to get the few games that I play in these times on
+And still I try to get the few games that I play in these times on alternatives like GOG if possible.

 Re: (Score:2, Insightful)